 Flygirl tells the riveting story of a black woman’s role in the war.
 Ida Mae Jones wants to fly but being a black woman in 1940s Louisiana, she knows the sky is off-limits to her.
 But after America enters World War 2, Army forms the WASP-Women Airforce Service Pilots.
-Ida has a chance to fly if she use her light skin to pass as a white girl.
-She wants to fly more than anything; but soon she learns that denying one’s self and family is a heavy burden.
+Ida has a chance to fly if she uses her light skin to pass as a white girl.
+She wants to fly more than anything, but soon she learns that denying one’s self and family is a heavy burden.
 She realizes that it’s not what you do but who you are is the most important.

 The Berlin Boxing Club by Robert Sharenow

-Karl Stern was bullied at his school in Nazi-era Berlin because he’s Jew.
-The bullies don’t care that Karl has never visit synagogue or his family doesn’t practice religion.
+Karl Stern was bullied at his school in Nazi-era Berlin because he’s a Jew.
+The bullies don’t care that Karl has never visit a synagogue or his family doesn’t practice religion.
 Karl demoralized by the attacks on a heritage he doesn’t accept as his own.
 He longs to prove his worth.

 Max Schmeling, a champion boxer and German national hero, offers to give him boxing lessons.
 To Karl, this chance seems perfect to reinvent himself.
 But Karl must take on a new role of protector of his family when Nazi violence against Jews escalates.
 And Max’s fame forces him to associate with Hitler and other Nazi elites.
 Karl begins to wonder about his hero Max, and where his sympathies truly lie.
 This is one of the most inspiring books on World War 2 you won’t want to miss.